-- 45. The award will have a maximum award value of £120,000 on an 80% Full Economic Costing (FEC) basis. - 46.
+- 43. The award will have a maximum award value of £120,000 on an 80% Full Economic Costing (FEC) basis. - 44.
 80% FEC is understood in the following manner:

-Cost Category FEC contribution Directly incurred staff costs including PI and team salary and oncosts.
+Cost Category FEC contribution

+Directly incurred staff costs including PI and team salary and oncosts.
 80% Other Directly Incurred including travel, accommodation, top-up contribution, visas and consumables 100% Directly Allocated (including estates costs) and Indirect Costs 80%

-- 47. The grant awarded is expected to be used solely for the purposes specified in the application and agreed in the award-letter. - 48.
-The award is intended to be made on a full-time basis.

-- 49. The Academy recognises that the upper limit on the contribution that the Academy's funding can make to this award -£120,000 might not be sufficient to cover all of the costs up to 80% of the Full Economic Cost value required.
-In those cases, an employing institution will be expected to make additional contributions to the overhead costs involved. - 50.
-Note this is a fellowship award and not a project grant, therefore it is anticipated that most of the funding sought will be to support the costs associated with the Lead Applicants time (though the Directly Incurred salary contribution).
-It is expected that not more than £12,500 at 100% FEC (£10,000 at 80% British Academy's contribution) will be used for travel and research costs.
+- 45. The grant awarded is expected to be used solely for the purposes specified in the application and agreed in the award-letter. - 46.
+The award is intended to be made on a full-time basis. - 47.
+The Academy recognises that the upper limit on the contribution that the Academy's funding can make to this award $-\pounds{120,000}$ might not be sufficient to cover all of the costs up to 80% of the Full Economic Cost value required.
+In those cases, an employing institution will be expected to make additional contributions to the overhead costs involved.